lylebrown/WoxMusicbee/README.md

 # Install Guide

 Install the [MusicbeeIPC](http://getmusicbee.com/forum/index.php?topic=11492.0) Python SDK in the Wox Python installation.
-Add the MusicbeeIPC plugin to Musicbee (Both have been tested at version 2.0).
-[Install PyWin32](http://stackoverflow.com/a/31348620).
+Add the MusicbeeIPC plugin to Musicbee (both have been tested at version 2.0).
+[Install PyWin32](http://stackoverflow.com/a/31348620) into the Wox Python installation.
 Copy all files to the Wox plugin directory within a subfolder.
 Ensure Musicbee is running when using the plugin or there will be no results.

 # Usage